Natural Art: The Photography of Brad Hill

-RAW Conversion to 16 bit TIFF, including first-pass/capture sharpening, exposure compensation, and highlight adjustment using Phase One's Capture One 4.
-Multiple RAW conversions (2 at different exposure settings) in this case in a not-so-successful attempt to retrieve highlight detail on top side of eagle's tail (see below).
+RAW Conversion to 16 bit TIFF, including first-pass/capture sharpening, exposure compensation, and slight shadow/highlight adjustment using Phase One's Capture One 4.
+Multiple RAW conversions (2 at different exposure settings) in this case to draw out on shadow detail on underside of the eagle's wing (see below).

 Further digital correction on 16-bit TIFF file using Adobe's Photoshop CS3.
-Photoshop adjustments included compositing and masking of two exposure versions (at -0.17 stop for entire image and -0.4 stop for top of tail).
-Other Photoshop adjustments included selective curves adjustment, selective saturation enhancement and selective sharpening for web output.
+Photoshop adjustments included compositing and masking of two exposure versions (at +0.3 stop for entire image and +0.7 stop for underwing detail).
+Other Photoshop adjustments included selective curves adjustment, selective saturation enhancement, selective application of cooling filter (sky had extrremely thin, wispy clouds when shot was taken) and selective sharpening for web output.

 Ten percent of the revenue generated by this image will be donated to Wildsight.